bachmeil/gretlmat/doc.md

 At this time, gretlmat supports only Linux (and thus Windows with WSL).

 There is no reason it can't be used on Mac or natively on Windows.
 All you have to do is link to libgretl.
-That shouldn't take much on a Mac, but it'll require creating an import library for libgretl on Windows.
+That shouldn't take much on a Mac - and most likely works out of the box by adding the correct linker command when compiling - but you'll need to create an import library for libgretl on Windows.

-My time is limited.
-I'd rather spend it finishing the library for my own use.
+I plan to spend my limited time finishing the library for use in my own projects.
 Let me know if you're willing to volunteer to support native Windows or Mac users.

-# Installation (Ubuntu)
+# Installation

 The only dependency is libgretl.
 On Ubuntu, this is satisfied by installing the package `libgretl1-dev`.
+If you're installing on another Linux, be sure you install the development

 # Usage (Ubuntu)